JuliaML/MLDataPattern.jl/docs/documentation/folds.rst

     ([1.0 2.0 … 7.0  8.0; 11.0 12.0 … 17.0 18.0], [9.0 10.0; 19.0 20.0])

 We can now query any individual fold using the typical indexing syntax.
-For instance, the following code snipped shows the training- and validation subset of the third fold.
+For instance, the following code snippet shows the training- and validation subset of the third fold.

 .. code-block:: jlcon